2019 November Assistant Director of Foley sound & percussionist/drummer, Old Man and the Old Moon, Flagler College Theater Arts Department

 2018 September Percussion Instructor, Pacetti Bay Middle School.

-2018 August Adjunct Faculty, Music History and Appreciation, Flagler College.
+2018 August Adjunct Faculty, Theater Arts & Music, Flagler College.

 2018 May selected composition, Frenetic Sparks in 2 movements, 'Right Now' & 'Transcend' The 12th International Festival for New Music, Forum Wallis: Ars Electronica, Schloss Leuk, Switzerland, May 17-21.

 2018 March Guest Artist/Accompanist Florida State College at Jacksonville, FL.

 2017 November Guest Artist & Lecturer, Dance Department, Brockport College NY co-sponsored by the Diversity Committee.

 Lecture: 'Expect the Unexpected'Obstacles of the Single Story Narrative

 2017 August composition Frenetic Sparks: Movement 1 'Right Now' accepted by Ink & Coda an online publication as part of their Summer Issue volume 4.2.

 2017 May Awarded the Promoting Excellence in Diversity (PED) Grant 2016-17, as an educator, from SUNY Brockport College; teaching master classes.

 2017 February JoAnne was accepted to the Smithsonian-Mason School of Conservation: Two week Field Recording and Research project.